awslabs/aws-appflow-custom-connector-python/custom_connector_integ_test/README.md

 ###Resources
 The configuration file requires several aws resources to already exist in your account.
 The purpose of these resources is described in the sample-test-config.json file.
-1. A S3 bucket with Appflow bucket policy.
+1. A S3 bucket with AppFlow bucket policy.
 2. A Secrets Manager secret for each set of credentials.
 3. A Lambda custom connector.